 How else to perform research with the Internet Archive?
-The digital methods program has developed means to capture the history of sites by taking snapshots and assembling them into a movie, in the style of time-lapse photography.
-35 To demonstrate how to use the Internet archive for capturing such evolutionary histories, my colleagues and I took snapshots of Google's front pages from 1998 up to the end of 2007.
+The digital methods program has developed means to capture the history of sites by taking snapshots and assembling them into a movie, in the style of time-lapsed photography.37 As a demonstration of how to use the Internet archive for capturing such evolutionary histories, colleagues and I took snapshots of the frontpages of Google from 1998 up to the end of 2007.
 The analysis concerned the subtle changes made to the interface, in particular the tabs.
-We found that the Google directory project, organizing the Web by topic, undertaken by human editors, has been in decline.
-After its placement on the Google front page in 2001, it was moved in 2004 under the 'more' button, and in 2006 under 'even more.'
-By late 2007, with the removal of the 'even more' option, one had to search Google in order to find its directory.
-36 The larger issue of the demise of the human editor, read in this case from the evolution of Google's interface, has far-reaching implications for how knowledge is collected and ordered.
+We found that the directory project, the organization of the Web by topic undertaken by human editors, has been in decline.
+After its placement on the frontpage of Google in 2001, it was moved in 2004 under the 'more' button, and in 2006 under 'even more.'
+By late 2007, with the removal of the 'even more' option, one had to search Google in order to find its directory.38 The larger issue of the demise of the human editor, read in this case from the evolution of Google's interface, has far-reaching implications for how knowledge is collected and ordered.
 Indeed, after examining Google, researchers and I turned to Yahoo, the original Web directory, and found that there, too, the directory had been replaced by the back-end algorithm.
-In examining the outputs of a query in the directory, we also learned that at Yahoo the results are no longer ordered alphabetically, in the egalitarian style of information and source ordering inherited from encyclopedias.
+In examining the outputs of a query in the directory, we also learned that at Yahoo the results are no longer ordered alphabetically, in the egalitarian-style of information and source ordering, inherited from encyclopedias.
 Yahoo is listing its directory sources according to popularity, in the well-known style of recommendation systems more generally.

 Are the histories of search engines, captured from their interface evolutions, indicating changes in how information and knowledge are ordered more generally?
 A comparative media studies approach would be useful, with one of the more poignant cases being the online newspaper.
-With the New York Times, for example, articles are still placed on the front page and in sections, but are also listed by

-'most emailed' and 'most blogged', providing a medium-specific recommender system for navigating the news.
+With the New York Times, for example, articles are still placed on the front page and in sections, but are also listed by 'most emailed' and 'most blogged', providing a medium-specific recommender system for navigating the news.
 The impact of recommender systems - the dominant means on the Web by which information and knowledge are ordered - may also be studied through user expectations.
-Are users increasingly expecting Weblike orderings at archives, libraries, tourist information centers and other sites of knowledge and information queries?
+Are users increasingly expecting Web-like orderings at archives, libraries, tourist information centers and other sites of knowledge and information queries?